 Best Budget: Neutrogena Sheer Zinc Mineral Sunscreen Lotion

-This trusty drugstore find offers broad-spectrum SPF 50 protection against UVA and UVB rays thanks to naturally-sourced 100% zinc oxide.
+This trusty drugstore find offers broad-spectrum SPF 50 protection against UVA and UVB rays thanks to naturally sourced 100% zinc oxide.
 Even better, it uses a special dry-touch technology that ensures you won’t be left feeling greasy after application.
-Skin on the sensitive side?
+The skin on the sensitive side?
 Fear not.
 “It’s especially great for those with sensitive skin, as it’s free of fragrance, parabens, phthalates, and dyes and has been awarded the National Eczema Association Seal of Acceptance,” says Garshick.

 Best Drugstore: Pacifica Sun and Skincare Mineral Face Shade Coconut Probiotic SPF 30

 Type: Mineral | Active Ingredients: Zinc oxide | SPF: 30 | Size: 1.7 oz. | Free of: Chemical UV absorbers, PABA, octisalate, octinoxate, oxybenzone | Cruelty-Free: Yes | Byrdie Clean: Yes